-Different seasons and holidays throughout the year also present you with good opportunities to create social media videos that your followers will want to watch and engage with.
-Instead of sharing the same old boring product or corporate videos all year round, consider creating new videos that piggyback on the biggest holidays or events throughout the year that you know your customers care about.
+Different seasons and holidays throughout the year also give you good opportunities to create social media videos that your followers will want to watch and engage with.

 For example, if it’s winter where you live and work, record the same video that you would any other time of year, but use the snow as your backdrop.
 If it’s a beautiful summer day, record a video from a kayak or mountain bike.
 The point is to do something unexpected that will catch the eyes of your followers and entice them to keep watching to learn more.

 You could also do something as simple as changing your wardrobe when you record videos depending on what season or holiday is coming up.
 For example, if you’re recording a product demo with a tool like Loom, wear a red sweater or a tie with hearts.
 Do something small that delights anyone who comes across your video in their social feed.

 Instead of their usual product videos, cosmetic manufacturer LUSH publish a Halloween special featuring their make-up.